Geffen-Cooper/Geffen-Cooper.github.io/_news/announcement_2.md

 related_posts: false
 ---

-[IoTDI](https://conferences.computer.org/iotDI/2024/) paper and two demos accepted!
-We received a professional development award to present these works in Hong Kong!
+One [IoTDI](https://conferences.computer.org/iotDI/2024/) paper and two demos were accepted.
+We received a professional development award to present these works in Hong Kong.